paperboyspodcast/testwebsite/pages/support.md

 <img src="/images/merch.png" alt="drawing" width="200"/>

 ## Patreon
-Consider supporting our Patreon page.
+Consider supporting James and Charlie on Patreon for bonus episodes and more.
 All proceeds go to improving the podcast.
-Upcoming goals include purchasing camera equipment so that we can a videos for each episode!
+Upcoming goals include purchasing camera equipment so that we can make videos for each episode!

+<a href="https://www.patreon.com/bePatron?u=19726787" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

-### Special thanks to these Patreon supporters
+### Special thanks to these Patreon supporters:

-_**Research Collaborator Tier**_
+#### _Research Collaborators_
 John Darnall

-<a href="https://www.patreon.com/bePatron?u=19726787" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>